yasirwahid/BitmovinPlayer/README.md

 # BitmovinPlayer
-# An example code to run bitmovin player in android.
+# An example code to run bitmovin player in react native android.

 # How to start